fluid-project/floeproject.org/README.md

-# What is the Floe Project
+# What is this project about

 Floe is creating tools that help transform, augment, and personalize the learning experience.